 Be sure to check for incentives on the Impala; at the time of publishing there were hefty offers available, including up to $1,500 cash back plus $1,000 loyalty cash if you already own a GM vehicle, or zero-percent financing for 60 months on 2009 models.
 If you take the current incentives on the Impala into consideration, you could likely get into one for the same price as a much smaller car.

-An electronic stability system is included as standard equipment on many cars, but the Impala doesn't offer stability control — even as an option — until the more expensive 2LT, LTZ and SS trims, where it's standard.
+An electronic stability system is included as standard equipment on many cars, but the Chevrolet Impala doesn’t offer stability control — even as an option — until the more expensive 2LT, LTZ and SS trims, where it’s standard, along with four-wheel disc brakes.
 The Taurus and Avalon include a stability system standard, and the Chrysler and Dodge make it optional on less-expensive trim levels.
-You can find a list of the Impala's standard safety features here.
+You can find a list of the Chevrolet Impala’s standard safety features here.